If your T-Mobile phone doesn't have VoLTE, you could get kicked off the network soon

 This story was originally published and last updated .

-According to internal T-Mobile documents, the carrier plans to rapidly fast track plans to shut down its 2G and 3G voice networks, and affected customers could be forced to buy new phones or leave the network in a matter months.
-Most carriers have already shut down their legacy 2G networks, so the frequencies can be re-used for LTE and 5G, and 3G's expiration date is rapidly approaching.
+According to internal T-Mobile documents obtained by Android Police, the carrier plans to fast track the shutdown of its 3G voice network, forcing some customers to buy new phones or leave the network in a matter months.
+Most carriers have already shut down their legacy 2G networks, so the frequencies can be re-used for LTE and 5G, and 3G's expiration date is now quickly approaching.
 AT&T started warning customers this week that phones without 4G voice calling would no longer work starting in 2022, and it now appears T-Mobile will be following suit with an even more aggressive timeline.

-T-Mobile provided the following statement when we asked it to verify the accuracy of the details in the document pictured above, in which it admits (in a rather annoyingly roundabout way) that legacy voice networks will be going offline at some time, and new phones activated on T-Mobile going forward must have VoLTE.
+T-Mobile provided the following statement when we asked it to verify the authenticity of the document pictured above, in which it admits (in a very annoyingly roundabout way) that legacy voice networks will be going offline at some time, and new phones activated on T-Mobile going forward must have VoLTE.

 We’re making great progress building a truly transformative nationwide 5G network.
 As part of that, we will be phasing out some older technologies over time to free up even more capacity for LTE and 5G.
 In preparation for that and to give customers the best experience, those activating new lines at T-Mobile will need a VoLTE capable device, which is all we've offered for years now and represents the overwhelming majority of devices on the network.

-When we asked it to clarify if the timeline in the document was correct, T-Mobile would not offer useful further comment.
-While we can't say for a certainty that timeline is precisely accurate, T-Mobile would likely move fast to correct the record if it misrepresented the situation.
-By not doing so, T-Mobile is all but saying the above information is correct.
+When we pressed T-Mobile to confirm the actual 3G shutdown timeline implied by this document, a spokesperson would not offer useful further comment.
+While we can't say for a certainty that non-VoLTE compatible phones will get kicked off the network in January, T-Mobile would likely move fast to correct the record if it felt the above information misrepresented the situation.
+By not doing so, T-Mobile is all but saying the document is accurate.

 The move to VoLTE-only voice will also affect T-Mobile's MVNO, Metro, formerly known as MetroPCS.
-It's not immediately clear when the move will apply to other MVNOs using T-Mobile's network, like Mint Mobile, Ting, and Consumer Cellular, but it's likely they're on a similar timeline, as this is a network-level modification they'd have no real way to mitigate.
-We have reason to believe some Sprint devices will also be affected, but the impact for customers on that network is less clear — the carrier has always blocked devices not explicitly certified to work on Sprint, and the certification process has included VoLTE support for years.
-That said, Sprint subscribers with very old phones, like the iPhone 5S and some older Android phones, could be forced to get new handsets sooner than they'd like to.
+It's not immediately clear when the move will apply to other MVNOs using T-Mobile's network, like Mint Mobile, Google Fi, Ting, and Consumer Cellular, but it's likely they're on a similar timeline, as this is a network-level change they'd have no real way to mitigate.
+The impact on Sprint customers is less clear: T-Mobile promised to preserve Sprint's 3G network for 3 years post-merger, and that promise clearly doesn't jive with this January 2021 timeline.
+It's likely T-Mobile will just push Sprint customers hard to upgrade their phones regardless, because T-Mobile wants to get on with the process of fully merging Sprint's network with its own and get customers off the legacy CDMA as soon as possible.

+While all T-Mobile phones sold in the last five years or so support T-Mobile VoLTE (and in the last several years, almost any smartphone sold in the US period), many imported or much older phones may not.
+We have an article to help you figure out if your phone supports T-Mobile VoLTE right here.

-While T-Mobile doesn't have a whitelist system for allowing VoLTE, like AT&T does, the fact still remains that many phones are incompatible with T-Mobile's implementation (or the manufacturer simply never added support).
+While T-Mobile doesn't have a whitelist system for allowing VoLTE like AT&T's, the fact still remains that many phones are incompatible with T-Mobile's implementation (or the manufacturer simply never added support).
 The new requirement will mostly affect customers using select imported phones from companies like Xiaomi or Huawei, in addition to older phones.
 This could also have an effect on tourists: T-Mobile's prepaid travel SIMs for foreigners will now only work if their smartphone supports the carrier's VoLTE profile.

 Most unlocked phones sold in the United States have supported T-Mobile's VoLTE profile for years — even devices as old as the HTC One M9 and LG G2 are compatible.
 Forcing people to purchase new phones during a global pandemic when unemployment in some areas of the United States is as high as 20% still isn't a great look, but it remains to be seen if T-Mobile will offer discounts on new devices for affected customers.